Alpha Orthopedics & Sports Medicine

 When any of the complex structures in the shoulder are damaged by injury or degenerative disease, the pain you feel can significantly limit what you can do.
 The board-certified orthopedic specialists at Alpha Orthopedics & Sports Medicine are experts in diagnosing and treating shoulder pain at the Prosper, McKinney, and Sherman, Texas, offices.
 Whether you need physical therapy or surgical repair of the shoulder joint, you can rely on the comprehensive care available.
-Visit the McKinney office as a walk-in, book online, or call the office nearest you to schedule an appointment today.
+Visit the McKinney and Prosper offices as a walk-in, book online, or call the office nearest you to schedule an appointment today.

 Your shoulder is a versatile joint made up of three bones and supportive soft tissue that lets you perform a wide range of motions like pitching a baseball and reaching around your back.